-Assisting with completing the Crime Victim Compensation Application when applicable
+Assisting with completing the Crime Victim Compensation Application when applicable.

-Assisting with restitution documentation
+Assisting with restitution documentation when applicable.

 When applicable, providing information about Victim Impact Statements and assisting with preparing Victim Impact Statements

-Providing information about a defendants sentence, what to expect after a defendant has been sentenced and options are available to keep you informed and safer
+Providing information about a defendants sentence, what to expect after a defendant has been sentenced and what options are available to keep you informed and safer